-HOW DID I END UP FILMING IN ACEH, INDONESIA?
+HOW DID I COME TO FILM IN ACEH, INDONESIA?

 So we finally got a filming permit from the Embassy of Indonesia in Helsinki.
-We were to go to film evidence of a glorious paradise, model of a holy city, built according to sharia´s law.
-In this case it being Banda Aceh, situated in Northern tip of Sumatra, Indonesia.
+We were to go to film evidence of a glorious paradise, a model of a holy city, built according to Sharia´s law.
+In this case, it is Banda Aceh, situated in the Northern tip of Sumatra, Indonesia.
 Marjaana Jauhola and I had accidentally met recently and her being an academic researcher and me a documentarist we decided to apply for a grant together.
-For our big surprise, we got almost the biggest grant the Finnish Cultural Foundation delivers, 80 000€.
+To our big surprise, we got almost the biggest grant the Finnish Cultural Foundation delivers, 80 000€.

 SO WHAT DID I LEARN?

-I learnt how to follow Indonesian language and cut it in a right place on timeline.
-I also learnt how to blur everything that reveals locations and often faces too, which is hard work!
+I learned how to follow the Indonesian language and cut it in the right place on the timeline.
+I also learned how to blur everything that reveals locations and often faces too, which is hard work!

 We ended up making many short documentaries instead of one.
-Marjaana taught in many universities and attended many conferences and shorter ones were easier to present.
+Marjaana teaches in many universities around the world and attends many conferences and shorter videos were easier to present according to each topic she was to teach.

 INTRO VIDEO TO OUR SCRAPS OF HOPE PROJECT

-HOW DID I END UP FILMING IN ACEH, INDONESIA?
+HOW DID I COME TO FILM IN ACEH, INDONESIA?

 So we finally got a filming permit from the Embassy of Indonesia in Helsinki.
-We were to go to film evidence of a glorious paradise, model of a holy city, built according to sharia´s law.
-In this case it being Banda Aceh, situated in Northern tip of Sumatra, Indonesia.
+We were to go to film evidence of a glorious paradise, a model of a holy city, built according to Sharia´s law.
+In this case, it is Banda Aceh, situated in the Northern tip of Sumatra, Indonesia.
 Marjaana Jauhola and I had accidentally met recently and her being an academic researcher and me a documentarist we decided to apply for a grant together.
-For our big surprise, we got almost the biggest grant the Finnish Cultural Foundation delivers, 80 000€.
+To our big surprise, we got almost the biggest grant the Finnish Cultural Foundation delivers, 80 000€.

 INTRO TO OUR SCRAPS OF HOPE PROJECT